alkisKariotis/alkisKariotis/README.md

 👋 Hi, I'm Alkiviadis Kariotis, and welcome to my GitHub profile!
 I'm a passionate Business Analyst with a strong background in Data Analytics, Data Science, and Marketing Strategy.
-I thrive on driving business growth through strategic thinking and hands-on experience.

 **About Me**